 Land Disturbance Activity - Any land change that may result in soil erosion from water or wind and the movement of sediments into or upon waters or lands within this government’s jurisdiction, including construction, clearing & grubbing, grading, excavating, transporting and filling of land.
 Within the context of this Section, land disturbance activity does not mean: Minor land disturbance activities such as home gardens and an individual’s home landscaping, repairs, and maintenance work, unless such activity exceeds one half acre in exposed soil.
 Additions or modifications to existing single family structures which result in creating under one half acre of exposed soil or impervious surface and/or is part of a larger common development plan.
 Construction, installation, and maintenance of fences, signs, posts, poles, and electric, telephone, cable television, utility lines or individual service connections to these utilities, which result in creating under one half acre of exposed soil or impervious surface.
 Tilling, planting, or harvesting of agricultural, horticultural, or silvicultural (forestry) crops.
 Emergency work to protect life, limb, or property and emergency repairs, unless the land disturbing activity would have otherwise required an approved erosion and sediment control plan, except for the emergency.
 If such a plan would have been required, then the disturbed land area shall be shaped and stabilized in accordance with the City’s requirements as soon as possible.

-Land Locked Basin – Defined as a low area such as a lake, pond, or wetland entirely surrounded by land with no regularly active outlet channel.
+Land Locked Basin – A basin that is one acre or more in size and does not have a natural outlet at or below the existing 100-year flood elevation as determined by the 100-year, 10-day snowmelt runoff event.

 Large Site Construction Activity - Includes clearing, grading or excavation that disturbs one (1) or more acres or less than five acres of total land area that is part of a larger common plan of development or sale if the larger common plan will disturb five (5) acres or more.